dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .App

-This layer should register dependencies and run the program
+This layer should register dependencies and run the program.

 ### .Presentation

-This layer should provide the functionality for the end user, so controllers and requests.
+This layer should provide endpoints for the end user.

 Therefore, it is like a "frontend" for the backed program.